raspberrypilearning/disco-dance-floor/en/step_5.md

 Select all the Tiles again and add another new script called 'PlaySoundEffect'.

-Move the new script into the 'Scripts' folder.
+Move the new script into the Scripts folder.

 --- /task ---